andypiper/my-glitch-in-bio/README.md

 ← `README.md`: That’s this file.
 You can delete it, or keep it handy so you don't lose the instructions.

 ← `index.html`: This is the main page template vite uses to build your site.
-You'll see the handlebars syntax for importing the data you specify in `settings.json` (built into the structures in `layout/`).
+You'll see the template syntax for importing the data you specify in `settings.json` (built into the structures in `scripts/render.js`).
 You'll also find some tips on configuring the page in the HTML comments.

 ← `settings.json`: Settings for your name, links, images, and social media.
-The `index.html` page includes the data using the structures defined in `layout/`.
+The `index.html` page includes the data.

-← `layout/`: Markup templates — you can edit every line of HTML or never even look at any of it.
-The data you specify in `settings.json` will be built into the page using the HTML in here using handlebars syntax (e.g. `{{settings.name}}`).
+← `templates/`: HTML templates — you can edit every line of HTML or never even look at any of it.
+The data you specify in `settings.json` will be built into the page using the HTML in here using standard javascript templating wrapped in a `html` function.

 ← `public/styles/`: Stylesheets for Glitch in Bio, including alternate themes.
 Change your theme in `settings.json`.
 You can create a new theme by adding a CSS file to this folder and specifying it using its name in the settings (e.g. `glitch`, `gallery`, `menu`, or whatever yours is called!)